Turns All Year: A Guide for How to Ski Every Month of the Year in North America

 May skiing: bring out shorts and a t-shirt!
 Photo credit: J2Ski

-May is primetime corn season in much of the high altitude backcountry.ย With cold nights followed by warm days, corn snow will keep you motivated to get out and check off May.
+May is primetime corn season in much of the high-altitude backcountry.
+With cold nights followed by warm days, corn snow will motivate you to get out and check off May.

 June

-By June, much of the accessible skiing is gone on the East coast.ย There are still abundant, continuous snowfields if you know where to look.
+By June, much of the accessible skiing is gone on the East Coast.
+However, there are still abundant, continuous snowfields if you know where to look.
 Use satellite imagery to find them.
 In the West, great snow still exists up high.
-It might take a little bit of hiking to get to, but the skiing is generally still abundant.
+It might take some hiking, but the skiing is generally still abundant.

 July